benwiz/graphics/README.md

 - Now
   - Delaunay Monsters
-    - Use angle of reflection
     - Decible of sound input affects frame rate or step rate... probably step rate
-    - Monster construct
-      - Monster must have overall angle of movement
-      - Overall health of monster needs to be considered.
-Each monster's life is finite, do not spawn infinite points.
-Do spawn infinite monsters
-    - Look into `push-style` and `pop-style`

 - Next
   - Stretch Pixels